CosminaP/Whos-in-Town/README.md

 - **Search for Artist** Enter an artist’s name to view their metadata and upcoming events.
 - **Event Details** Click on an event to see venue information and special offers.
-- **Favorites List** Add or remove events from your favorites list.
+- **Favourites List** Add or remove events from your favourites list.
 The list persists even after refreshing the page.

 ## API Used